RakhithJK/spyder-ide-spyder-wiki/Contributing-to-Spyder.md

 The interface as of now (April 2015) supports English, Spanish, French and recently (Brazilian) Portuguese.

+The [[documentation|https://pythonhosted.org/spyder/]] is (so far) available in English.

-If you want to know more information on how to improve the documentation, please visit [[this section|Dev:-Translations]]
+If you want to know more information on how to provide translations for the documentation and/or the interface, please visit [[this section|Dev:-Translations]]

 ## Updating the website :art:
 If you want to know more information on how to improve the documentation, please visit [[this section|Dev:-Website]]